mikeshulman/narya/README.md

 If `match` were an ordinary kind of term syntax, Narya would have to be able to check whether two `match` expressions are equal.
 Matches don't satisfy η-conversion, so such an equality-check would have to descend into the branch bodies, and this would require *normalizing* those bodies.
 Now suppose a function were defined recursively using a match outside its case tree; then it would evaluate to a match expression even if its argument is not a constructor, and it would appear itself in one of the branches of that match expression; thus, this would lead to an infinite regress of normalization.
 This is probably not an impossible problem to solve (e.g. Coq has fixpoint terms and match terms and manages to check equality), but it would be complicated and does not seem worth the trouble.

 Narya's solution is similar to that of Agda: matches outside case trees are *generative*.
+(Note that matches inside case trees are also generative in the sense that all constants defined by case trees are generative.)
 Each textual occurrence of a match is, in effect, lifted to a top-level definition (actually, a metavariable) which contains the match *inside* its case tree, and therefore doesn't reduce to anything unless the discriminee is a constructor.
 In particular, therefore, two such matches, even if they look identical, generate distinct lifted top-level definitions and thus are not definitionally equal (until their discriminees become constructors and they reduce to corresponding branches).
 This sort of lifting allows us to say that, technically, `match` is *only* allowed in case trees, and any occurrences outside of case trees are silently elaborated into case trees.

 Narya attempts to be "smart" about such lifting in a couple of ways.
 Firstly (and perhaps obviously), once a `match` is encountered in a term and lifted to the case tree of a top-level definition, that case tree continues as usual into the branches of the match, including all operations that are valid in case trees such as abstractions, tuples, and other matches, until it reaches a leaf that can't be a case tree node.
 Thus, reduction of such a match is blocked not only on its own discriminee, but on those of all directly subsequent matches appearing in its branches.